-The status of the policy application appears in the Status column and displays one of the following possibilities:
+The status of the integration policy appears in the Policy status column and displays one of the following:

 Success: The policy was applied successfully.

-In some cases, some actions taken on the endpoint may fail during the policy application but are not recognized as a critical failure - meaning there may be a failure, but the endpoints are still protected.
+In some cases, actions taken on the endpoint may fail during policy application, but these cases are not critical failures - meaning there may be a failure, but the endpoints are still protected.
 In this case, the policy status will display as "Partially Applied."

-Failure: The policy did not apply correctly.
-As such, endpoints are not protected.
+Failure: The policy did not apply correctly, and endpoints are not protected.

-Unknown: The user interface is waiting for the API response to return, or, in rare cases, the API returns an undefined error or value.
+Unknown: The user interface is waiting for the API response to return, or, in rare cases, the API returned an undefined error or value.